-Computer equipment and software 3 years

-Furniture and equipment 10 years
+Furniture and equipment 5 years

-Medical equipment 5 years
+Computer equipment 3 years

-Leasehold improvements Over the term of the lease
+Leasehold improvements Over the remaining lease term

-For capital assets acquired or brought into use, during the year, amortization is provided for one half of a year.
+For assets acquired or brought into use, during the year, amortization is provided for a full year.

 Deferred capital contributions

 Contributions received for the purchase of capital assets are deferred and are amortized to income at the same rate as the corresponding capital asset.